-Listed below you will find the chairpersons of POD’s standing committees and subcommittees.
+Listed below you will find the chairpersons of POD’s standing committees.
 Members’ involvement in these important organizational efforts and activities is welcome and you are invited to contact the chair of any committee to become involved.

 Current Committees & Chairs